Forrestdale Lake: Flora and fauna

 As well as the uncommon skink Lerista lineata, Forrestdale Lake supports six frog species and at least 62 aquatic invertebrate taxa.
-The long-necked tortoise is present.
+The oblong turtle is present.
 The critically endangered Australian native bee, Neopasiphae simplicior, is thought to occur only as a single population within the bushland of the Forrestdale Lake Nature Reserve adjacent to the lake and the Armadale Golf Course.

 Conservation

 Threats

 The use of pesticides to control chironomids (non-biting midges) is a potential threat to aquatic invertebrate and bird life; in 1984 about 220 shorebirds were killed at the lake as a result of such spraying.
 Increased groundwater abstraction may exacerbate already declining water levels.
 The area of bulrushes in the fringing vegetation has increased and threatens its ecological character by changing its floristics, reducing the amount of open water, and reducing the area of mudflat available to migratory shorebirds.
 Disturbance of waterbirds by humans and dogs may occur, especially in late summer and autumn when the lake is drying out.
 Increasing urbanisation of the catchment may change the water balance or increase the already high nutrient level.